dreo-team/hass-dreoverse/README.md

 These diagnostics files are specifically designed to help troubleshoot the Dreo integration while automatically redacting sensitive information.

-## Adding New products
+## Adding New Products

 Don't see your model listed above?
 Create an [issue](https://github.com/dreo-team/hass-dreoverse/issues) and I'll add it.

 **Please make sure to include:**

-- Model - in the format above
+- Model - in the format above (DR-XXX###X)
+- Device type (fan, air conditioner, ceiling fan, humidifier, etc.)
-- Number of speeds the fan supports (not including "off")
+- Number of speeds the device supports (not including "off")
-- Does the fan support oscillating?
+- Does the device support oscillating/rotation?
 - What preset modes are supported?
-- Is temperature supported?
+- Is temperature/humidity control supported?
+- Additional features (lighting, smart follow, etc.)

 Depending on answers, I may reach out and need you to pull some debug logs.